christophsk/segment-string/README.md

 The default language model is the ranked frequency distribution of unigrams from (English) Wikipedia, each with a frequency >= 200.

-From this, a probability distribution and a Zipf rank-frequency distribution is defined over the ranked unigrams.
+From this, a probability distribution or a Zipf rank-frequency distribution is defined over the ranked unigrams.
 The objective is to maximize the probability / Zipf of a particular segmentation.